IF YOU LIKE MY THEORIES & WANT ME TO KEEP GOING,

 Those short films will also be subjected to analysis here later on, so follow us on WordPress or tumblr to get the latest updates.]

 The HYYH Trilogy is simply a coming of age story.
-It tells the struggles the boys are facing while transitioning from childhood to adulthood, from being caterpillars to being butterflies (chrysalis stage).
+It tells the struggles the boys are facing while transitioning from childhood to adulthood, from being caterpillars to becoming butterflies (chrysalis stage).
 But it’s even more so the story of Jin struggling with his own metamorphosis, trying to return to the “pretend world” of Neverland where he thinks he will be able to reconnect with his youthful self and feel as a whole again.

 Filled with dense, thoughtful symbolism, the Trilogy has an Inception-like feel to it (with an outright reference to the movie in the Prologue, using its soundtrack during the end credits).
 I NEED U, The Prologue and Run are a retelling of the same events, over and over, with shifting timelines and perspectives between characters.
-Readings of what the boys are aren’t mutually exclusive (far from it): each of the boys has his own storyline, illustrating typical stages and feelings of adolescent life: self-hatred and pain (J-Hope), grief and depression (Jimin), anger and rebellion (V), angst and confusion (Suga), volatility and longing (JKook), denial and survival (Rapmon) — what they go through and represent can be interpreted differently depending on the viewer.
+Readings of what the boys are aren’t mutually exclusive (far from it): each one of the boys has his own storyline, illustrating typical stages and feelings of adolescent life: self-hatred and pain (J-Hope), grief and depression (Jimin), anger and rebellion (V), angst and confusion (Suga), volatility and longing (JKook), denial and survival (Rapmon) — what they go through and represent can be interpreted differently depending on the viewer.
 They are their own selves, with their own, multi-layered narratives, but they should primarily be interpreted as parts of Jin’s own psyche (Jin is indeed referred to as #psique on Instagram for the concept pictures).
 Ultimately, the whole HYYH Trilogy is about the process of transitioning from boyhood to adulthood Jin goes through, and an allegory for growing up.
 In order to reconcile his old and new self and be able to move forward, all the boys will have to come to terms with the end of youth so they can all move on together to the next stage of life (Jin’s life).
 Until then though, they’ll be stuck and won’t be able to break the cycle of dreams that makes them relive their struggles.

 As with Inception, the subject of the Trilogy is not the more blatant one.
 The movie was ultimately about the inner journey of a man, Dom Cobb, struggling against himself and his regrets over the death of his wife, haunting him and preventing him from moving on.
 The piece “Je ne regrette rien” by Edith Piaf is used every time as a wake-up song for people involved in a common dream to tell them the effect of the sedative will soon end and that they will wake up.
 It is played here at the end of the Prologue with the same intention to wake the boys up from their common dreamland, their Neverland.
 Both in the movie and the Prologue MV, the message behind the song is obvious: “Do not regret anything”.
 The lyrics tell Dom Cobb to stop living in regrets, to set aside his obsession about the death of his wife and go on without her; they tell Jin, ou main character/entity, the same thing: to stop living in regrets, to set aside his obsession about the end of youth and move on.